kids-first/kf-developer-handbook/docs/development/feature_lifecycle.rst

 `master`.
 The branch owner should first check that a branch is up to date with `master` and perform a rebase if necessary.
-Merging `master` back into the feature branch via the GitHub UI **should not be done** so as to avoid pontentially many merge commits in the repository's history.
+Merging `master` back into the feature branch via the GitHub UI **should not be done** so as to avoid potentially many merge commits in the repository's history.
 When a branch has been updated, it is the responsibility of the branch owner to merge the branch into `master`.